rishi71095/HR-Analytics/README.md

 # HR-Analytics-Project
-This project uses employee data and develops a predictive model using Decision Trees to analyze employee turnover.
+This project uses employee data and develops a predictive model using Decision Trees to analyze and predict employee turnover.